Atal Indore City Transport Service Limited: Metro Taxi service

 AICTSL started the City Taxi transport service under its existing institutional setup in the lines of City Bus Services.
-It is a kind of demand responsive, on-call taxi service that uses GPS system to ensure seamless operations.
-The company started this high capacity taxicab service with improved carrying capacity and better facilities like air-conditioning, less travel time, less congestion, more comfortable interiors, and GPS navigation, to make commuters travel with comfort.
-In the list of luxurious metro taxis is the sleek, air-conditioned Suzuki SX4.
+It is a kind of demand responsive, on-call taxi service that uses GPS system.
 The Metro Taxi system is geared towards affluent Indorites and charges Rs.
 15 per km until 11.00 pm and Rs.
 20 per km from 11.00 to 6.00 am.
 Tetro taxi under ACTL operates day tours for places such as Omkareshwar, Ujjain, Dewas, Mandu and Maheshwar.